Any conversation about choosing accounting software will soon bring up Xero, because of its position as a world leader in small business solutions.

 What is SAP accounting software?

 SAP accounting software is part of a broader suite of business tools, often referred to as an ERP (enterprise resource planning) solution.
-ERP systems are popular with larger organisations, because they cover all the core business processes – including manufacturing, logistics, customer relationship management, human resources, management reporting and, of course, accounting.
+ERP systems are popular with larger organizations because they cover all the core business processes - including manufacturing, logistics, customer relationship management, human resources, management reporting, and, of course, accounting.

 All these different processes are integrated into a single, massive system that, in an ideal world, brings huge efficiencies and consistency.
 SAP has long been regarded as the market leader in ERP solutions.